-We have a School Council which meets at least twice every half term with the Head teacher.
+We have a School Council which meets at least twice every half term with the Head teacher and Deputy Head.
 They report back on school issues discussed in class meetings.
 Examples of issues include the discussion of the school’s vision and behaviour policy.

 The Rule of Law

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced at Holdbrook Primary School & Nursery.